jxiw/ADOPT/README.md

 ADOPT is a query engine that combines adaptive query processing with worst-case optimal join algorithms.
 See technical report is [here](https://github.com/jxiw/ADOPT/blob/main/report/ADOPT.pdf)

+**If you want to run our demo, please check this code https://github.com/jxiw/ADOPT/releases/tag/ADOPT**

 # Running the Graph Benchmark

 Our graph dataset is from [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/)